lelegard/cryptobench/README.md

 It is the gnutls development environment for the latest versions of gnutls, 3.x.x as of this writing.
 It is not (or no longer) gnutls version 2.8.

-Just run `make` to build the `cryptobench` executable.
+Just run `make -C src` to build the `cryptobench` executable.
 All objects are produced in subdirectory `build`.

 ## Command line usage